-In 2015, I had the opportunity to hear transracial adoptee Angela Tucker speak at the American Adoption Congress Annual Convention in Boston, Massachusetts.
+In 2015, I had the opportunity to hear transracial adoptee Angela Tucker speak at an annual convention for adoption in Boston, Massachusetts.
 She was, in summary, poignant, honest, and insightful.

 I listened to her speak on a panel with the writing collective group Lost Daughters.
 The panel consisted of 9 women, all adoptees, with different stories and perspectives on what it means to be adopted.
 Their bond was apparent.
 Through their varied styles and interests, the common bond of being an adoptee united them as one.

 Angela touched my heart and reached my soul with her discussion about being a transracial adoptee.
 She is a young woman who speaks with steadfast conviction and honesty.
 Whether you are a member of the adoption community or not, whether you are a part of a transracial adoptive family or not, Angela is a woman to follow and listen to with open ears and an open heart.

 Angela Tucker began publicly writing about her emotional journey as a transracial adoptee in 2009.
 I, too, am an adoptee and can relate to her strategy of writing as self-exploration.
 Writing is cathartic for me, and it seems that through writing Angela found herself discovering emotions she never knew she had.